In the mood for comfort food? Velveeta mac and cheese it is!

 While it’s perfectly fine to be served on its own, it’s always more fun to pair mac and cheese with sides!

-- As this is a carb-rich dish, it’s great to eat with a meaty entree, such as buffalo wings and meatloaf.
+- Try a meaty protein.
+As this is a carb-rich dish, it’s great to eat with a meaty entree, such as buffalo wings and meatloaf.

-- If you want to contrast its richness with something light, you can’t go wrong with roasted Brussels sprouts or glazed carrots.
+- Pair with veggies.
+If you want to contrast its richness with something light, you can’t go wrong with roasted Brussels sprouts or glazed carrots.

-- If you like to have something sweet with a savory meal, serve mac and cheese with a fresh fruit salad.
+- Keep it light.
+If you like to have something sweet with a savory meal, serve mac and cheese with a fresh fruit salad.

 More Pasta Recipes You’ll Love